bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

         -- ...
 ```

-Next we have to add the `HandleSearchInput` message to the `Messages` module:
+This change is going to break the compilation, so we have to add the `HandleSearchInput` message to the `Messages` module:

 ```elm
 -- web/elm/Messages.elm